-The modes used to assess students' performance must be stated in the course syllabus (chapter 6, section 15, Higher Education Ordinance).
-The assessed components described in appendix 1 are those to be used at BTH.
+The modes used to assess students' performance must be stated in the course syllabus.
+The assessed components described in appendix Modes of Assessment and Assessed Components are those to be used at the University.
 If clarification of the summative assessment is needed, this should be stated in the course syllabus under the 'Assessment and Grading' heading.